Undergrad ML Researcher &

-- I'm a philosophy enthusiast and consider myself a student of the Mīmāṃsā school of Indian thought.
+- I'm a philosophy enthusiast and tend to align with the Mīmāṃsā school of Indian thought.

-- I greatly value financial freedom and aim to produce $5k MRR from a micro-SaaS by the end of 2022.
+- I value financial freedom and aim to produce $2k MRR from a micro-SaaS by the end of 2022.

 - I enjoy building constructed languages, including a 2-channel parallelized experimental lang and a modern descendant of Sumerian.

 - I'm the former VP of UCSC's AI club, SCAI, where I taught deep learning, NLP, and computational genomics.

 - My current reading list includes Arthasaṁgraha (Bhāskara), Gödel, Escher, Bach (Hofstadter), and The Feeling of Life Itself (Koch).

 - The source code for this site is based on Andrej Karpathy's personal website.